 The brass above was clearly moved again, being now in the nave.

-We are told that there was a flat stone under the altar inscribed as follows
+There is also a a flat stone under the altar covered with a piece of carpet and inscribed as follows

 Here lyeth the body of